Pages

 The Life and Adventures of Santa Claus - Based on a story by L. Frank Baum, author of the Wizard of Oz series, this movie offers a unique explanation for Santa's origins.
 According to Baum, Santa began life as an infant abandoned near an enchanted forest.
 Baby Nicholas was taken in by a wood nymph named Nyseal who raised him in a magical world.
 The Great Ak, leader of the forest teaches Nicholas about the sad and difficult world of humans, leading him to his lifelong gift-giving mission.
 This film features an amazing cast of voices, including Robby Benson, Dixie Carter, and Hal Holbrook.

 Santa and Pete - This unique film has been one of my favorites since the first time I saw it.
 This is the story of the Dutch Santa (the amazing Hume Cronyn) and his helper, Black Peter.
 The story begins with master storyteller James Earl Jones as a Grandfather teaching his grandson about Santa and Pete.
-Full of wonderful references the historical Santa, this story tells about what happens when Santa and Pete arrive in the New World.
+Full of wonderful references to the historical Santa, this story tells about what happens when Santa and Pete arrive in the New World.
 Although Santa is rather set in his ways, their adventures in New Amsterdam force him to rethink his Christmas traditions.

 The Polar Express - I still remember fondly the first time I heard the story of the Polar Express.
 The story, although brief, was wonderful, with beautiful pictures.
 The story soon became a phenomenon, with trains being transformed into the Polar Express for one night of Christmas fantasy for lucky boys and girls.
 To make the story long enough for a movie, they expanded on many of the scenes and added some new ones that fit within the feeling of the original.
 This is the tale of an incredible journey and the boy who isn't sure what to believe about Santa.
 Every child has a "critical year" where they question the existence of Santa.
 Can you imagine what would happen if every child could ride the Polar Express?
 Maybe everyone would believe.